 Get festive.
 Holmfirth is host to festivals celebrating the arts, folk, film and food.
 Former cinema The Picturedrome is now a renowned gig venue – you never know you who might see.

 Have a good mooch around the independent shops and cafes.
 We like Lost and Found, an emporium of treasures old and new; Imagine, full of toys for all ages and J W Kaye, a traditional purveyor of ironmongery.
 Work by local artists is on display at Willow Tree Gallery.
-Emma’s Tea Parlour is a fab place to recharge your batteries or if you are ready for something stronger, ensconce yourself in the Nook with a pint of extremely local ale.
+The Nook is a great place for a pint of extremely local ale.

 For more information and ideas on where to stay: